Pravargav/Amadeus/English/sentences.md

 -> She adjusted the blanket to set it right on the bed.

--> He took off his jacket.

--> I increased one unit of of speed./I ate one unit of noodles.
+-> I increased one unit of of speed.

--> Put the bag right there on the chair.

--> The bus stop is right there across the street.

 -> I left my keys right here on the table.